-At this point, I should probably mention that I made a separate kid-friendly site with no mild profanity in the URL, specifically for fans of children's literature.
-Students, teachers, and young authors can find a variety of writing tips there as well.
+At this point, I should probably mention that I made a separate kid-friendly site with no mild profanity in the URL, specifically for students, teachers and fans of children's literature.

 In addition to writing books, I am also the proprietor of a curiosity shop in Brooklyn called Art of Play.
 It is a magical place full of spinning tops and kaleidoscopes and handmade japanese puzzle boxes.
 We may or may not have a close-up magic theatre hidden in the back (shhh).

-I love creating magic tricks and frequently work behind-the-scenes with world famous magicians.
-I'm best known for redesigning classic optical illusions as functional home goods or sculptural astonishments.
+I love creating magical objects and redesigning classic optical illusions as functional home goods or sculptural astonishments.

 During the pandemic I started a magical mystery and history tour called Bizarre Brooklyn (scroll down for pictures) which was included on the New York Times list of Best Theater of 2021.